-Field geological and seismic observations in the foreland of western Greece and the Peloponnesos showed that the underthrusting of the Tripolitza Nappe (and its PQ stratigraphic underpinnings) below the Pindos Nappe, and of the Plattenkalk/Ionian nappes below the Tripolitza Nappe started simultaneously, around 35 Ma (IGRS-IFP, 1966; Sotiropoulos et al., 2003; Douwe J. J. van Hinsbergen & Schmid, 2012).
-Underthrusting of the Tripolitza/PQ ended in the earliest Miocene, but for the Ionian zone continued until the late Miocene.
-Subsequently, the subduction plate contact stepped structurally downward towards the modern Hellenic Trench south of Crete where the thick 'Mediterranean Ridge' accretionary prism formed (Kastens, 1991), and structurally deeper into the Adriatic continental foreland in western Greece where the Pre-Apulian nappe accreted (D. J. J. van Hinsbergen et al., 2006).
-The Phyllite-Quartzite unit is still located in the Aegean forearc, >100 km to the south of the active arc (Figure x).
+Field geological and seismic observations in the foreland of western Greece and the Peloponnesos showed that the underthrusting of the Tripolitza Nappe (and its PQ stratigraphic underpinnings) below the Pindos Nappe, and of the Plattenkalk/Ionian nappes below the Tripolitza Nappe started simultaneously, around 35 Ma (IGRS-IFP, 1966; Sotiropoulos et al., 2003; van Hinsbergen and Schmid, 2012).
+Underthrusting of the Tripolitza/PQ ended in the earliest Miocene, but for the Ionian zone continued until the late Miocene as shown by the youngest foreland basin deposits on these nappes in western Greece (IGRS-IFP, 1966).
+Subsequently, the subduction plate contact stepped structurally downward towards the modern Hellenic Trench south of Crete where the thick 'Mediterranean Ridge' accretionary prism formed (Kastens, 1991), and structurally deeper into the Adriatic continental foreland in western Greece where the Pre-Apulian nappe accreted (van Hinsbergen et al., 2006).
+The Phyllite-Quartzite unit is still located in the Aegean forearc, >100 km to the south of the active arc (Figure 1).